INDA23PlusPlus/simonju-compiler/README.md

 # simonju-compiler
 A compiler written in Rust for a custom programming language.
 The language supports comments, variable declaration/assignment, integer arithmetic, integer comparisons, integer logic, conditional statements, repeat-loops, and printing to the console.
+Currently, variables must be global.

 ## Language grammar
 ### Program